tzarick/pay-friends-back-web/README.md

 # pay-friends-back-web
 A web tool for squaring up with friends after uneven spending.
-A more accessible version of [pay-friends-back-cli](https://github.com/tzarick/pay-friends-back-cli)
+A more accessible version of [pay-friends-back-cli](https://github.com/tzarick/pay-friends-back-cli).
+For more detailed thoughts and reflections on this project, see [the reflection doc](https://github.com/tzarick/pay-friends-back-web/blob/main/reflection-plus-why-do-this.md).